Configuring SSL for an application in Azure

-To configure SSL for an application, you first need to get an SSL certificate that has been signed by a Certificate Authority (CA), a trusted third-party who issues certificates for this purpose.
-If you do not already have one, you will need to obtain one from a company that sells SSL certificates.
+To configure SSL for an application, you first need to get an SSL certificate that has been signed by a Certificate Authority (CA), a trusted third party who issues certificates for this purpose.
+If you do not already have one, you need to obtain one from a company that sells SSL certificates.

 The certificate must meet the following requirements for SSL certificates in Azure:

 For test purposes, you can create and use a self-signed certificate.
 A self-signed certificate is not authenticated through a CA and can use the cloudapp.net domain as the website URL.
-For example, the task below uses a self-signed certificate in which the common name (CN) used in the certificate is sslexample.cloudapp.net.
-For details about how to create a self-signed certificate using IIS Manager, See How to create a certificate for a role.
+For example, the following task uses a self-signed certificate in which the common name (CN) used in the certificate is sslexample.cloudapp.net.

 Next, you must include information about the certificate in your service definition and service configuration files.